 If You Suspect You’re The Target of a Federal Investigation | Before The Presentence Interview (PSI) | After The PSI – But Before The Sentencing Hearing | After Sentencing or You’re Already Incarcerated | There Are Still Things We Can Do

-For a personal, one-on-one call with me to discuss your current issue, or that of a loved one, give me a call (240.888.7778).
-If I am unable to answer, please leave me your name, number, and a brief message, as I personally make every effort to return all of my calls – that same day.
+For a personal, one-on-one call with me to discuss your current issue or that of a loved one, give me a call (240.888.7778).
+If I cannot answer, please leave me your name, number, and a brief message, as I make every effort to return all of my calls – that same day.
 Marc

 Photo Credit: https://www.pexels.com/@lanophotography